doritlya1997/music-recommendation-system/README.md

 - Link to the web app: [https://music-application-e6959040ee86.herokuapp.com/](https://music-application-e6959040ee86.herokuapp.com/)

 ____
 Before we dive into the walkthrough, we'd like to highlight the attention and care given to the development of our web app UI.
-We focused on design, simplicity, user experience (UX), and interactivity to ensure a smooth and enjoyable user experience.
-Although it was challenging, we are thrilled with the results and hope you will be too!
+We prioritized design, simplicity, user experience (UX), and interactivity to ensure a smooth and enjoyable user experience.
+While it was challenging, we are thrilled with the results and hope you will be too. **Plus, you can enjoy the responsive UI on your phone!**
 ____

 ## Login Page